The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-- It’s where you’re safe.
+- It’s where you feel safe.

-- It’s where you’re familiar.
+- It’s where things feel familiar.

-- It’s where nothing risky happens.
+- It’s where you avoid risk.

-And the advice is always the same:
+And the advice is almost always the same:

 Get out of it.

-But that advice is usually incomplete.
+But that advice is often missing an important piece.

-And more importantly:
+And even more importantly:

 What the Comfort Zone Actually Is